wp-plugins/json-api/readme.txt

 = 0.8 =
 Added what may be the last introspection feature: post attachments.
 You can now see images and other media that have been added to posts.

+= 0.8.1 =
+This is a bug fix release for JSONP support.
+Thanks to Ben Wilson for reporting it!